 - Go to the Admin Console.
 Click on the Configure tab

-- If your Teams Global Admin does not have Wisq Admin access, please contact your Customer Success Manager
+- If your Teams Global Admin does not have Wisq Admin access, please contact your Agent Strategist

 - Under Tools, click Microsoft Teams